mmiche/predictMe/README.md

 [1] 5
 ```

-Was that so hard?

 How do the heatmaps now look like?

 <img src="vignettes/Fig11.png" style="width:4.16667in" alt="Figure 11" />
 <img src="vignettes/Fig12.png" style="width:4.16667in" alt="Figure 12" />

-Interestingly, the more the individual level gets approached, the wider the gaps (lightest blue) along the diagonal become, at least with the simulated data.
+The more the individual level gets approached, the wider the gaps (lightest blue) along the diagonal become, at least with the simulated data.
+Gaps can sometimes provide valuable clues regarding the data and the investigated research question.
+At other times, gaps may be meaningless.
+The point of it appears to be: Without making gaps visible it might remain implicit, whereas making gaps visible suggests to explicitly consider whether the gaps, e.g., their number or their pattern, are meaningful.

 #### Function makeDiffPlotColor (b)